codac-team/codac/doc/user_manual/install/02-start-cpp-project.rst

 .. admonition:: Custom install directory of IBEX and Tubex

-  If you installed IBEX and/or Tubex in a custom directory (instead of file system such as :file:`/usr/local/` under Linux), then you need to specify the ``CMAKE_PREFIX_PATH`` option, as indicated in the above :file:`CMakeLists.txt` file.
+  If you installed IBEX and/or Tubex in a custom directory (instead of the file system such as :file:`/usr/local/` under Linux), then you need to specify the ``CMAKE_PREFIX_PATH`` option, as indicated in the above :file:`CMakeLists.txt` file.

   Another way is to export the ``CMAKE_PREFIX_PATH`` environment variable.
 For instance: